 checkbox, and then click the Launch Instances

 - In the Launch Status page, click the View Instances button to see the status of your EC2 instance.
 It may take several minutes for your instance to launch.
 After the Instance State changes from pending to running, the instance is started.
-It might take an additional minute or two after that before Wowza Media Server is available for streaming.
+It might take an additional minute or two after that before Wowza Streaming Engine is available for streaming.

 You'll start incurring charges for your running instance from when it boots until you stop (terminate) it.
 When you no longer need the instance, follow the instructions in Terminate the instance